1: What was is in scope for this project?

-Goals established for this project are to:
+Goals established for this project were to:

 • Identify and manage FSUF departmental funds with spendable cash balances in OMNI while ensuring donor restrictions are met.